create3000/x_ite/docs/_posts/components/Core/MetadataSet.md

 ## Overview

-MetadataSet contains a list of Metadata* nodes that each have containerField="value" and together provide information about the parent node of the MetadataSet.
-Further information about this specific MetadataSet node may be provided by a single child Metadata* node with containerField="metadata".
+MetadataSet contains a list of Metadata* nodes that each have `containerField='value'` and together provide information about the parent node of the MetadataSet.
+Further information about this specific MetadataSet node may be provided by a single child Metadata* node with `containerField='metadata'.`

 The MetadataSet node belongs to the **Core** component and its default container field is *metadata.* It is available from X3D version 3.0 or higher.